-Last October, TFM‘s Managing Editor Anne Vazquez wrote an article about the LEED Platinum upgrade for the Silver Spring, MD-based headquarters of the Discovery Channel.
+Last October, TFM‘s Managing Editor Anne Cosgrove wrote an article about the LEED Platinum upgrade for the Silver Spring, MD-based headquarters of the Discovery Channel.
 This past week, the building experienced yet another upgrade in honor of its “Shark Week” programming—the structure was transformed into a gigantic shark.

 Here’s a link to a two minute video that explains how the building was transformed.
 And here are some interesting facts about “Chompie” (that’s the name of the shark), from the site, Discover Insider:

 The inflatable shark consists of five pieces – the head, two side fins, a dorsal fin, and a tail.
 If the shark were real, it would be about 446 feet long from the tip of his nose to the back of his tail, about 113 feet tall from his belly to the top of his dorsal fin, and about 200 feet wide from tip to tip of his side fins — and he would weigh about 84,000 pounds.
 That’s one big shark!